-I am a researcher in computer science, currently working in the Labs group at Two Sigma, a highly innovative investment firm in New York City.
-From January 2016, I will also be a Visiting Assistant Professor of Computer Science at Brown University.
+I am a researcher in computer science, currently with the Labs group at Two Sigma, a highly innovative investment firm in New York City.
+I also have an appointment as Visiting Assistant Professor of Computer Science at Brown University.

 My research interest is in algorithmic data analysis.
 I develop theory and methods to extract the most information from large datasets, as fast as possible and in a statistically sound way.
 The problems I study include pattern extraction, graph mining, and time series analysis.
 My algorithms often use concepts from statistical learning theory and sampling.